Automated Workflows: The First Step in Warehouse Automation

 Warehouses are organized differently depending on whether they serve a single customer or a wide range of customers.
 For instance, you may have to differentiate by SKUs in addition to UPCs.
 A UPC, short for Universal Product Code, is a company-agnostic, numeric descriptor that refers to the same product across different retailers.

-Alternatively, a SKU, short for stock keeping unit, is assigned at the store level and can vary between different retailers.
+Alternatively, an SKU, short for stock keeping unit, is assigned at the store level and can vary between different retailers.

-Automating the workflow for picking and packing different SKUs or picking and packing different UPCs through your WMS gives you a single source of truth regarding the status of your various orders.
+Automating the workflow for picking and packing different SKUs or picking and packing different UPCs through your system gives you a single source of truth regarding the status of your various orders.

-With a WMS, you can also create automated workflows for exceptional scenarios like oversized packages.
+With an advanced system, you can also create automated workflows for exceptional scenarios like oversized packages.
 In the past, it may have been necessary for a warehouse manager or supervisor to intervene and create a customized picking strategy for oversized items.

 Making the Move from Automated Workflows to Automated Machinery

 Automating workflows is the first step to a fully automated warehouse.
-It’s a quick win in your battle to overhaul inefficient process and optimize your operations.
-Once you’ve optimized these processes using your WMS, you can start looking at warehouse control systems (WCS) and warehouse execution systems (WES) to capture additional value from automation.
+It’s a quick win in your battle to overhaul inefficient processes and optimize your operations.
+Once you’ve optimized these processes using your warehouse inventory software, you can start looking at warehouse control systems (WCS) and warehouse execution systems (WES) to capture additional value from automation.

 A WCS or WES can help you manage automated equipment like automated storage and retrieval systems (AS/RS) or conveyor systems.
 While these are expensive investments, they can eliminate a lot of your warehouse’s manual material handling, which reduces the risk of injury among your workforce and reduces motion waste.